Background to Confucianism

 1. Analects 2.4

 Confucius said that at the age of fifty he understood the decrees of Heaven (t'ien ming).
 What he means by this is unclear, but presumably his point is that at the age of fifty he came to understand those things that are divinely predetermined or willed.
-Whether there is an opposite to the decrees of Heaven he does not say, but presumably it is possible for a human being to resist or reject the divine will.
+Whether there is an opposite to the decrees of Heaven he does not say, but perhaps it is possible for a human being to resist or reject the divine will.

 2. Analects 3.24

 An official said about Confucius that Heaven (t'ien) is about to use him as "wooden tongue for a bell" (i.e., a clarion), because the empire has long been without the Way (tao).
-It is as if Confucius is saying that he has received a divine call to be a teacher of the Way, although such an affirmation does not necessarily imply the existence of a personal God who cares about the moral state of humanity.
+It is as if Confucius has received a divine call to be a teacher of the Way, although such an affirmation does not necessarily imply the existence of a personal God who cares about the moral state of humanity.

 3. Analects 6.28